 Those interested in a breast reduction with lift surgery should contact a board certified plastic surgeon to schedule a consultation appointment.
 Your surgeon will ensure you are qualified for surgery and will want to speak with you in person to discuss your goals and go over your medical history.

-For those looking to undergo a breast lift and reduction in the Dallas area, board certified plastic surgeon Dr. Raja Mohan performs this procedure at his Dallas practice.
+For those looking to undergo a breast lift and reduction, board-certified plastic surgeon Dr. Raja Mohan performs this procedure at his practice.
 To learn more and book your consultation today, please give us a call.